 And we’re DUTCHreview so there’s also a cycling route

-You can also take a longer route of 19.4km if you’re down for a bike ride through the vicinity of Moerenburg.
+You can also take a longer route of 19.4 kilometres if you’re down for a bike ride through the vicinity of Moerenburg.

 But regardless of whether you choose to bike or to walk, you might stumble across a couple must-see spots in the area (which can go on your to-feast-at-list when this pandemic is over).

-Cafe Zomerlust, for instance, has a hundred different beers on offer, a lekker lunch menu with vegan options galore – a perfect stop after your walk/run/bike ride.
+Cafe Zomerlust has a hundred different beers on offer, a lekker lunch menu with vegan options galore, a perfect stop after your walk/run/bike ride.

 There’s also Arbie’s Beachhouse, decorated with beach chairs for you sunbathers out there.
 There’s also a play area so your kids stay busy while you soak up the sun.